zeux/zeux.github.io/_posts/2026-04-30-quantizing-tangent-frames.md

 For quaternion encoding, as noted before, the precision equally affects all basis vectors; the average error is broadly unchanged but the maximum error shrinks noticeably too.

 Overall it's up to you whether to use the optimal encoding or not; it's a little more code, but for offline processing it's usually "free" - so getting a little extra quality boost may well be worthwhile.
+If you are using signed octahedron encoding, per-axis quantization is already close to optimal.

 # Conclusion